The best camping tarps for 2024: Your ultimate lightweight camping shelter, tested and rated

 Whack this over your face and feel smug as you storm through cloud after cloud of midges and gnats.
 Lifesystems have developed a rugged and reliably bug-proof head net that can be worn solo or stretched over a hat if you want to look stylish.
 Tried and true, we can't recommend it more heartily.
 Just make sure you don't accidentally trap a few little critters in there with you!

 Sometimes supplied tarp pegs get pulled from the ground when the weather conditions get really windy or turbulent, or they will bend out of shape over time.
-You will not need to worry about your tarp discharging from the ground with these ribbed steel pegs.
-They are 10mm thick and 290mm long with a sharp pointed end for piercing hard terrain or stones.
+You will not need to worry about your tarp discharging from the ground with these superb tent pegs from MSR.
+They are made from 7000-series aluminium and are 150mm long with a Y shape for easily piercing ground.